 To address their multichannel problems, Chuck and his team are developing a product they call Fraud Hub.
-Fraud Hub includes a number of components, including Nuance’s Security Suite for voice biometrics.
+Fraud Hub includes a number of components, including Nuance’s biometric authentication and fraud prevention solutions.
 The goal is to prevent fraud by doing things like multifactor authentication, establishing digital identities, sending text alerts, and more.

 What these efforts (and others) all lead to, Chuck says, is expanding on Nuance’s own risk scoring engine to incorporate multiple other factors, such as when someone’s trying to complete a transaction, how many transactions they’ve attempted recently, and whether they’ve been unsuccessful before.

 I was thrilled to hear Chuck talk about this, because this type of multi-factor approach is exactly what’s needed to address this type of cross-channel fraud problem.